How to Start a Clothing Brand in 2026: A 10-Step Guide for Success

 • Pick a color scheme that aligns with your brand's personality

 Your identity should justify your final price and connect with your audience emotionally.
 A luxury clothing line must look and feel premium.
-Similarly, a playful streetwear brand should have energetic and bold elements.
+A playful streetwear brand should feel energetic and bold.
+Trailbound's identity, for example, centers on adventure and nature, with earthy tones, graphics, and outdoor photography reflecting that.

 Image via Trailbound